Susie Murphy is an Irish historical fiction author.

 She doesn’t drink tea or coffee (but swears she really is Irish).

-She has lived for a substantial time in six different counties in Ireland – she now resides in Kildare but she’s from Tipperary.
+She has lived for a substantial time in six different counties in Ireland but, no matter where she resides, she’s from Tipperary.

 She can recite all the colours of Joseph’s amazing technicolour dreamcoat at top speed in one breath.